-Currently, there isn’t a platform for journalistic standard to be compared, because there is a stylistic monopoly.
+Currently, there isn’t a platform for the journalistic standard to be compared against, because there is a stylistic monopoly.

-In late ’11 I was involved with a project codenamed ‘Wakonda.’
-It proposed a news aggregation platform where monetised funds would be distributed to authors of articles most read and respected by readers – readers who got personalised feeds according to an algorithmic profiling mechanism (not a million miles from Spotify’s first principle).
+In ’11, I was involved with a project codenamed ‘Wakonda.’
+It proposed a news aggregation platform where monetised funds would be distributed to authors of articles most read and respected by readers – readers who got personalised feeds according to a profiling mechanism (not a million miles from Spotify’s first principle but more sophisticated).

 Wakonda would reward quality and perceptiveness, and keep journalists embedded in tanker institutions on their toes.
 Why did we mothball the project?
-Because Google threatened to steamroll any such proposal with their own equivalent… We didn’t think it would take so long for Google to launch their ‘threat.’
-I suppose they are keeping their powder dry for they too have an interest in keeping the corporatised media ship steady.
+Because Google threatened to steamroll any such proposal with their equivalent… We didn’t think it would take so long for Google to deploy their ‘threat.’
+I suppose they are keeping their powder dry for they too have an interest in holding the corporatised media ship steady.

-I share this one example to illustrate the point that there exist innumerable ways in which to improve the standard of journalism.
+I share this example to illustrate that there exist innumerable ways in which to improve the standard of journalism.
 Journalism is a profession in dire straits, along with economics and archaeology…and, and, and…

-The standard of politician’s has fallen considerably too.
-Cameron has presided in the office of prime minister for five years and yet is undistinguished.
-He faced a blunt Ed Miliband who still lacks a day’s maturity since being mediocre student activist.
-And Clegg – who in the near future will cease to be mentioned in political commentaries – was only ever a meagre caricature of Cameron.
+Cameron has presided in the office of prime minister for five years and is undistinguished.
+He faced Ed Miliband, a boy who’s lacking a day’s maturity since his student activist days.
+And Clegg – who will cease to be mentioned in political commentaries – was only ever a meager caricature of Cameron.

-There still are occasional political heavyweights who understood the nuances of parliament and have the ear of resource decision makers.
-One such person is Ed Balls – a graduate of Oxford and Harvard (who was once insulted by Cameron in a remark that said more about him and the sheer callowness of the Commons than it did of Balls click here).
+On the opposition bench there is the occasional politician who understoods some of the nuances of parliament and also have the ear of resource decision makers.
+One such person is Ed Balls – a graduate of Oxford and Harvard.

-Ed Ball’s brother, Andrew, is the chief investment officer of PIMCO – the world’s largest fixed income investment firm, which manages $1.6 trillion (or the equivalent of 7 months UK Gross Production).
-Ed Balls has also been a regular attendee at the notoriously self-selecting Bilderberg meetings – whose security measures make presidential requirements seem meek in comparison.
-Somewhat embarrassingly, Balld struggled to get through security at last year’s meeting (click image below).
+Ed Ball’s brother, Andrew, is the chief investment officer of PIMCO – the world’s largest fixed income investment firm, which manages $1.6 trillion (the equivalent of 7 months UK Gross Production).
+Ed Balls has also been a regular attendee at the self-selecting Bilderberg meetings – whose security measures make prime ministerial arrangements seem meek in comparison.
+Somewhat embarrassingly, Balls struggled to pass security at last year’s conference (click image below).

-Perhaps the Copenhagen entry stumble was an omen for what was to come during this election.
-To my huge surprise, Ed Balls lost his seat and was displaced in what has been dubbed a ‘Portillo moment.’
+Perhaps his Copenhagen stumble was an omen for what was to come.
+To my surprise, Ed Balls lost his seat and was displaced in what has been dubbed a ‘Portillo moment.’
 With a Labour party now in disarray, Balls would have been the obvious candidate to claim leadership.
-Incidentally, my money (actual money) was on Balls to win the ’10 contest.
+Incidentally, my money (actual money) was on Balls to win the ’10 leadership contest.

-So, with Ed Balls exiting stage left, it seems that his wife, Yvette Copper, is set to take on the challenge.
-Coincidentally, Cooper is also a Harvard and Oxford graduate, and attended Balliol.
-Former PM Herbet Asquith once described fellow Balliol ‘men’ as possessing “the tranquil consciousness of an effortless superiority.”
+So, with Ed Balls exiting stage left, it seems that his wife, Yvette Cooper, is set to take on the challenge.
+Coincidentally, Cooper is also a Harvard and Oxford graduate and attended Balliol.
+Former PM Herbert Asquith once described fellow Balliol ‘men’ as possessing “the tranquil consciousness of an effortless superiority.”
 Notably, Balliol has produced two other PMs – Macmillan and Heath.

 A further Balliol graduate, with whom I have experience interning, is Boris Johnson.
 I got the impression that this election was not quite what he expected either.

-In spite of comparable education and ambition as Cameron, before the ’10 election he forsaked a senior cabinet role (possibly foreign secretary) in order to reign over his own jurisdiction.
-At the time it seemed like a huge risk because the Mayoral elections were precariously unpredictable – and he had to work for it, campaigning day and night.
+In spite of comparable education and ambition as Cameron, before the ’10 election, he forsook a senior cabinet role (possibly foreign secretary) to reign over his own jurisdiction.
+At the time, it seemed like a huge risk because the Mayoral elections were precariously unpredictable – and he had to work for it, campaigning day and night.

 So why is Boris back in parliament now?
 Why has he taken on a dual role as Mayor and MP?
 And why is he not in Cameron’s cabinet? …And why has he been introducing himself to the US?